pawel-kuznik/theatre/README.md

 ```

 The above code will setup a simple scene with a companion box.
 It's not much, but it illustrates
 how to setup the theatre and stage for more action.
+More examples can be found in the example
+directory.

 ## Running development environment